 3902, Tavush Region, Republic of Armenia

-The oldest church Saint Gevorg was built in the 10th century which is a cross-shaped domed church.
-This monastery was built by priests on the base of the pagan temple.
+The oldest church Saint Grigor has a domed cross-shaped structure.
+The monastery was built in the place of a pagan temple.
 Near the church is the courtyard built by Ivane Zakarian.
-There is an ancient khachkar called “Tevavor” which still has the spots of “vordan karmir” color.
+There is an ancient khachkar called “Tevavor” which still has the spots of “vordan karmir” colour.

-The main church of the Haghartsin monastery is the Saint Astvatsatsin.
-According to the inscription on the southern entrance the church was built in 1281.
+The main church of Haghartsin monastery is Saint Astvatsatsin.
+According to the inscription on the southern entrance, the church was built in 1281.
 There are the remains of a destroyed building in front of the western entrance.
-Under the church, there is a hideaway which doesn't have any exits.
-It used to be a treasury where holy shrines were kept from enemies.
-The monastery also has an underground tunnel that leads to the river.
-It served as a hiding place for the villagers, during earthquakes and wars.
+Under the church, there is a hidden room and a hollow column to hide artefacts and a secret tunnel that led down to the river, used during a siege for access to water or escape.